haroonawanofficial/codeinjection-scan-ml-ai/readme.md

 ## 🚀 Overview

-Advanced PHP Vulnerability Scanner is a powerful tool designed to identify and exploit vulnerabilities in PHP applications.
+Code Injection Scanner is a powerful tool designed to identify and exploit vulnerabilities in Dynamic Applications such as php ASP, ASPX, PHP.... and more.
 It features automated crawling, diverse payload injections, AI-based detection, comprehensive reporting, and multiprocessing support to ensure efficient and accurate vulnerability assessments.

 ## 🔍 Features